sabasnonfemboyaltforseriousstuff/Hydrogen-Knowledgebase/Guides/Moderation Guide.md

 This includes Arguing, Toxic Language, Disrespect, Insults and Harassment.

-A person who starts being hostile should first receive a verbal warning.
+A person who starts being hostile should first or continues it after the other person stops shoud receive a verbal warning.
 If they continue, then they should be muted for 6 hours.

 ---